Hiran, Somalia: Districts

 In May 2012, Governor Hiran appointed new governors for Mahas and Mataban Districts.

-In August 2017, the Hirshabelle State, inaugurated the previous year, declared that where Hiran had previously had five districts, Beledweyne, Buloburde, Mahas, Jalalaqsi, and Mataban, it would now have three new districts, Halgan, El Ali, Far- Libaax, bringing the total number of districts to eight.
+In August 2017, the Hirshabelle State, inaugurated the previous year, declared that where Hiran had previously had five districts, Beledweyne, Buloburde, Mahas, Jalalaqsi, and Mataban, it would have three new districts, Halgan, El Ali, Far-Libaax, bringing the number of districts to eight.

+On 4 June 2023, the Hirshabelle State approved the elevation of six locations into the district level as part of efforts to expand local government administration.
+The new districts are Ali-Gadud Mosque, Raaga-Eelle, Burweyn, Buq Aqable, Hawadley and Moqokori, giving the following districts for Hiraan: